 |

-arm.
-Pitcher two H.S. no-hitters and passed for a signgle
+athlete with a strong arm.
+Pitched two H.S. no-hitters and passed

 |